 How I work

-I work particularly with anxiety, depression, trauma and loss; loss of belonging and cultural identity as well as loss through bereavement including childhood bereavement.
+I work particularly with anxiety, depression, trauma and loss; loss of belonging and cultural identity as well as loss through bereavement, including childhood bereavement.

-I grew up in the Wicklow Mountains, in Ireland and spent my teenage years between rural Dorset and New York City.
-I have now lived in London for nearly thirty years.
-Interested in how we can live well wherever we are.
+I grew up in the Wicklow Mountains, in Ireland and lived my teenage years divided between rural Dorset and New York City.
+I have now lived in London for nearly thirty years and am interested in how we can live well, wherever we are.

 With over twenty years experience working in the charitable sector, I was drawn to train with Re-Vision: Counselling and Psychotherapy with a Soulful Perspective because of their belief that counselling and psychotherapy are vital for transformation in troubled times.
 For more information about Re-Vision, please click here.

 I am also a practicing member of the Community of Spiritual Directors associated with the London Centre for Spirituality.
 For more information about spiritual direction, please click here.